CortexIntelligentAutomation/docs/content/en/docs/2025.5/Guides/upgrade-guides/upgrade-cortex/2025.3-to-2025.5/multiple-server-with-ha/upgrade/upgrade-application-and-loadbalancer-servers.md

 ### Disable Code Analyser

-On each of the the Application Servers:
+On each of the Application Servers:

 {{< section "/upgrade/2025.5/upgrade-application-server/multi-server/disable-code-analyser.md" >}}